Tom-Harkness/copypaste-script/README.md

 # Instructions
 * Run script either from copypaste.exe or in command line with command ```python copypaste.py``` in folder containing script
-* Copy with Ctrl-C as normal
+* Copy with Ctrl-c as normal
 * Paste in normal programs using Ctrl-c
 * Force a manual paste in protected programs by using Ctrl-Shift-v